-Steven Springfiels was born in 1923 in Riga.
-He was 18 when the Nazi Germany occupied Latvia.
-They confined the Jews to a ghetto.
-In late 1941, about 28,000 Jews from the ghetto were massacred at the Rumbula forest, near Riga.
-Steven and his brother were sent to the small ghetto for able-bodied men.
-In 1943 Steven was sent to the Kaiserwald.
+Steven Springfield was born in 1923 in Riga.
+He was 18 when Nazi Germany occupied Latvia and confined all Jews to a ghetto.
+In late 1941, about 28,000 Jews from the ghetto were massacred in the Rumbula forest, near Riga.
+Steven and his brother were sent to a small ghetto for able-bodied men then in 1943 Steven was sent to the Kaiserwald.
 In 1944 he was transferred to Stutthof and forced to work in a shipbuilding firm.
-He had survived four years in Nazi camps, a year in a Soviet prison.
-As with most Riga Jews, his family and their things were turned to ash.
+He survived four years in Nazi camps plus one year in a Soviet prison.
+As with most Riga Jews, his family and everything they had were completely destroyed.

-In 1947 S. Springfield migrated to the United States on March 10, 1947.
-He lived in Roslyn Heights, N.Y., helped to form the organization of Holocaust survivors (the Jewish Survivors of Latvia in the United States) and Latvian immigrants in the mid 1980s.
-In 1997 it included more than 400 families.
-In 1989 — nearly 45 years after the end of World War II — Steven Springfield and other survivors returned to Latvia to reconnect with the community and pay their respects to family members who had died.
-Steven Springfield, ex-President of the U.S. organization “Jewish Survivors of Latvia”, has been an associate of Latvia’s Commission of Historians since 2000, was a recipient of Latvia’s Three Star Order in 2002.
+On 10 March 1947 Steven Springfield migrated to the United States where he lived in Roslyn Heights, N.Y..
+He helped to form the organization of Holocaust survivors (Jewish Survivors of Latvia in the United States) and Latvian immigrants in the mid-1980s which in 1997 included more than 400 families.
+In 1989 — nearly 45 years after the end of World War II — Steven Springfield and other survivors returned to Latvia to reconnect with the Jewish Community and pay their respects to family members who had died.
+Steven Springfield, ex-President of the U.S. Organization “Jewish Survivors of Latvia”, has been an associate of Latvia’s Commission of Historians since 2000 and received the Three Star Order of Latvia in 2002.